allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 ### Unit tests in pure Java project

-Fortunately, in case of a pure Java project close to none configuration is required in order to get code coverage reports.
+Fortunately, in case of a pure Java project close to no configuration is required in order to get code coverage reports.
 You just apply the `jacoco` plugin with XML output enabled:

 ```gradle